minimit/xtend-magento/README.md

 ### Theming

-You need to copy Xtend magento `/web` to customize the files.
+You need to copy xtend-magento `/web` to customize the files.

 If you install with composer:
 ```